cypress-io/cypress-documentation/source/guides/guides/command-line.md

 ## `cypress version`

-Prints the installed Cypress binary application version, the Cypress NPM module version, Electron version used to build Cypress, and the bundled Node version.
-In most cases the binary and the NPM package versions will be the same, but they could be different if you have installed a different version of the npm package and for some reason could not install the matching binary.
+Prints the installed Cypress binary version, the Cypress package version, the version of Electron used to build Cypress, and the bundled Node version.

+In most cases the binary and the package versions will be the same, but they could be different if you have installed a different version of the package and for some reason failed to install the matching binary version.

 ```shell
 cypress version